Smith family recipes for 1886 Bazaar in Boston

 Judith Winsor Smith contributed two recipes, Raspberry Cream and Smith Cake.
 Copies of them are on this page.
 Let me know if you like these.
 Many other prominent suffragists contributed to the cook book, including Alice Stone Blackwell, Rev. Annie H. Shaw, Julia Ward Howe, Sarah R. May (Mrs. Samuel), Lucy Stone, Mary A. Livermore, and Miss C. Wilde (probably Judith's niece, Catherine “Kate” Wilde, who was by then working at the Woman's Journal).

-One wonders if the Scituate women went to the bazaar, bought the cook book, and met with Judith Winsor Smith.
+One wonders if the Scituate women went to the bazaar, bought the cookbook, and met with Judith Winsor Smith.
 By then, Judith and her family were spending summers at the Old Scituate Light.
 Perhaps diaries or letters of the Scituate women will turn up and shed some light.
-If I knew about this possible connection in 1886, I might have added it to the book, but it is in the final throes of production for publication.
+If I knew about this possible connection in 1886, I might have added it to the book, but it was then in the final throes of production for publication.
 Maybe I will add it in the 2d edition.